edlongman/inet/tutorials/queueing/doc/Multiplexer.rst

 Multiplexer
 ===========

-In this test, packets are produced periodically (randomly) by several active packet sources (ActivePacketSources).
+In this step, packets are produced periodically (randomly) by several active packet sources (ActivePacketSources).
 The packets are consumed by a single passive packet sink upon arrival (PassivePacketSink).
 The single sink is connected to the multiple sources using an intermediary component (PacketMultiplexer) which simply